The Outpouring: An Introduction to the 3rd Person of the Trinity

 And when I came to you, brethren, I did not come with superiority of speech or of wisdom, proclaiming to you the testimony of God.
 For I determined to know nothing among you except Jesus Christ, and Him crucified.
 I was with you in weakness and in fear and in much trembling, and my message and my preaching were not in persuasive words of wisdom, but in demonstration of the Spirit and of power, so that your faith would not rest on the wisdom of men, but on the power of God. -1 Co 2:1-5

 The other dynamic at play in why the Western church toys with the idea of cessationism however, is cultural—we are largely materialists who are skeptical of or reject the supernatural realm entirely.
-We believe in science, empirical evidence, logic, and intellect and grow quite uncomfortable when presented with spiritual realities and unexplainable phenomena.
+We believe in science, empirical evidence, logic, and intellect and grow quite uneasy when faced with the question of spiritual realities and unexplainable phenomena.
+Despite Paul's warning that the kingdom of God is not in word, it is precisely in this intellectual and theoretical realm which Western believers are most comfortable.
+We prioritize understanding faith over experiencing it, and knowing about God rather than knowing Him.
 As a result, culturally speaking, our faith is quite low and therefore the amount of miracles witnessed here is low.
 Remember that even Jesus could not perform many miracles in His hometown due to the people's unbelief (Mat 13:54-58).

 Contrast this with other cultures where spiritual realities are embraced, and you'll find Christians there who operate in power on a rather shockingly regular basis winning souls, healing the sick, raising the dead, controlling weather, casting out demons and every other awesome experience you read about in the Bible.
 People in these cultures don't question the supernatural, have abundant faith, and therefore (without any coaching or theological instruction) receive the baptism of the Holy Spirit the moment they receive Jesus—it is often a singular event in those contexts.
 In other cultural contexts, often the indwelling of the Holy Spirit (salvation) happens first, and the anointing of the Holy Spirit is a separate event which happens later in their discipleship.
 Scripture clearly portrays both of these scenarios, so there should be no temptation to create a formulaic doctrine around one or the other (at point of salvation: Acts 10:42-48, separate event following salvation: Acts 8:14-17).